ARTICLE I: MEMBERSHIP

 Section 6.
 The National Executive Board shall award scholarships annually based upon criteria outlined in the handbook.

 Section 1.
 A chapter of Lambda Sigma Society may be installed at any 4-year institution accredited by the appropriate regional accrediting association.

 Section 2.
 Chapters may be installed on more than one 4-year campus of multi-campus institutions.

 Section 4.
-Following receipt of the petition, the board may include a visit to the petitioning chapter by a national board member after which the vice president shall make a recommendation for or against acceptance of the petition.
-A two-thirds vote of the board shall be required for acceptance of the petition and admission of the chapter.
+Following receipt of the petition, the National Executive Board may include a visit to the petitioning chapter by a Board member after which the vice president shall make a recommendation for or against acceptance of the petition.
+A two-thirds vote of the Board shall be required for acceptance of the petition and admission of the chapter.